Skip to content

 If you don't need to have complex system (add, remove, update API keys) management, you can use environment variables to store your API keys.

-You can generate API keys using the fak (Fastapi Api Key) CLI
+You can generate API keys using the CLI create command or programmatically, then store them in your .env file:

 Example